phossa/phossa-di/README.md

 [object decorating](#decorate), [definition provider](#provider),
 [definition tags](#tag) and more.

-It requires PHP 5.4 and support PHP 7.0, HHVM.
+It requires PHP 5.4 and supports PHP 7.0+, HHVM.
 It is compliant with [PSR-1][PSR-1], [PSR-2][PSR-2], [PSR-4][PSR-4] and the coming [PSR-5][PSR-5], [PSR-11][PSR-11].